ICGGroup/oauth2/README.md

 oauth2 package is forked from golang.org/x/oauth2.
 The major change is the handling of contexts.
 Context for requesting tokens is taken from the http.request rather than stored in the TokenSource.
-This allows for a TokenSource to exist accross contexts (and therefore threads).
+This allows for a TokenSource to exist accross contexts and, when wrapped by ReuseTokenSource func, to be safe for concurrent use.

 The IDSecretInBody flag is added to the endpoint definition to replace "brokenAuthHeaderProviders" logic.